How Much Does LASIK Surgery Cost? – Updated 2021

 Medically Reviewed by: Dr. Abraham Shammas

-The cost of LASIK is typically advertised on a “per eye” basis.
-Exact costs can be difficult to estimate before your qualification examination given the numerous variables impacting cost.
-These variables include the type of LASIK performed (be it the conventional approach of using a handheld blade or an all laser system), brand of technology used, level of customization, patients’ unique considerations, as well as the guarantees provided for follow-up enhancements, etc. Furthermore, the experience, skill and reputation of your surgeon will also play into the cost of your LASIK procedure, as will the geographic location of the surgery center.
+The cost of LASIK eye surgery is typically advertised on a “per eye” basis.
+Exact costs can be difficult to estimate before your qualification examination (are you a candidate?) given the numerous variables that can impact pricing.
+These variables include the type of LASIK performed (be it the conventional approach of using a handheld blade or an all laser system), brand of technology used, level of customization, patients’ unique considerations, as well as the guarantees provided for follow-up enhancements, etc. Furthermore, the experience, skill and reputation of your surgeon will also play into the cost of your procedure, as will the geographic location of the surgery center.

 In view of the foregoing, there is a fairly well established cost range that you can use to help guide your decision-making process that takes account of all these variables.
 In summary, the average cost of LASIK typically ranges from $1,500 to $2,300 for one eye, or $3,000 to $4,600 for both eyes.
 Cost is most often impacted by the type of LASIK surgery you receive (older treatment types / technologies tend to be cheaper than the newer, more advanced variants).
 Check out the following breakdown based on the different types of LASIK to get a sense of the average per eye cost associated with each.
 (Cost information updated 2020)